List of medieval composers

-Medieval music generally refers the music of Western Europe during the Middle Ages, from approximately the 6th to 15th centuries.
-The first and longest major era of Western classical music, medieval music includes composers of a variety of styles, often centered around a particular nationality or composition school.
+Medieval music generally refers the Western classical music from approximately the late 8th to early 15th centuries during the Middle Ages.
+Although Western plainsong originates earlier, and the first Christian music dates to Late Antiquity, the earliest surviving manuscripts date from the Carolingian Empire (800–887).
+The first and longest major era of Western classical music, medieval music includes composers of a variety of styles, often centered around a particular abbey or composition school.
 The lives of most medieval composers are generally little known, and some are so obscure that the only information available is what can be inferred from the contents and circumstances of their surviving music.
 (Note: Adémar de Chabannes and Guillaume de Machaut are among the few medieval composers whose lives are substantially documented.)

 Composers of the Early Middle Ages (500–1000) almost exclusively concerned themselves with sacred music, writing in forms such as antiphons, hymns, masses, offices, sequences and tropes.
 Most composers were anonymous and the few whose names are known were monks or clergy.
 Of the known composers, the most significant are those from the Abbey of Saint Gall school, particularly Notker the Stammerer (Notker Balbulus); the Saint Martial school and its most prominent member, Adémar de Chabannes; and Wipo of Burgundy, to whom the well-known sequence "Victimae paschali laudes" is usually attributed.